 Next, I'd like you to look at another short video, Tobii Usability Eye Tracking, describing how eye tracking can be used specifically for usability studies (1:57).
 Both videos this week are from marketing materials, so keep that in mind as you watch.

 Click for Transcript of Tobii Eye Tracking Video

 In 2007 Lancaster University researchers published a comparison of usability methodologies.
-They compared first the concurrent think aloud method with the task an interview take place at the same time.
+They compared first the concurrent think-aloud method with the task an interview takes place at the same time.
 Second, screen recording cued retrospective think aloud where the participant looks at a replay of the task simulator interview.
 And third, gaze replay cued retrospective think aloud where we play eye gaze patterns on top of the task recording which helps a participant remember during a later interview.

 There is only one conclusion.
 Eye-tracking lets you uncover more usability problems without disturbing natural user behavior.
 Tobii technology is the first company to present an eye tracking solution that supports one of the most effective usability methodologies there is.
 Gaze replay cued retrospective think aloud.
 Contact us now to arrange a real demonstration and experience the difference.

 If this kind of stuff is interesting to you, you may wish to check out a short paper on eye-tracking research for designing geovisualization tools that was recently published by me (Anthony Robinson) and a colleague in Australia, Dr. Amy L. Griffin.
 We've been using an eye-tracking system to compare two different methods for visually highlighting observations in coordinated-view mapping tools.